Working from Home is Damaging Employee Trust; a shift from commercial office space

 - Many employees struggle to work at home and balance other responsibilities, such as caring for children who are learning remotely.

-- The challenges of quickly moving from working in a commercial office space to working from home increase the likelihood that an employee may sometimes fail to live up to work obligations.
+- The challenges of quickly moving from working in a business-space to working from home increase the likelihood that an employee may sometimes fail to live up to work obligations.

 Trust is Essential